Pro-nuclear incumbent Shingo Mimura wins fifth term in Aomori gubernatorial election | The Japan Times

 Mimura, 63, backed by the local chapter of the ruling Liberal Democratic Party and its coalition partner, Komeito, defeated 65-year-old dentist Wakako Sahara, who was supported by opposition parties.

-The prefecture hosts a cluster of nuclear facilities, including an uncompleted plant in Rokkasho where spent uranium fuel will be reprocessed for recycling.
+The prefecture hosts a cluster of nuclear facilities, including an incomplete plant in Rokkasho where spent uranium fuel will be reprocessed for recycling.

-During the 17-day-long official campaigning, Mimura touted his role in having expanded agricultural exports and promoted administrative reforms, while mostly steering clear of the controversial nuclear policy.
+During the 17-day official campaigning, Mimura touted his role in having expanded agricultural exports and promoted administrative reforms, while mostly avoiding discussion of the controversial nuclear policy.

 A person involved in Mimura’s campaign said there were many residents in Aomori Prefecture who did not want the nuclear issue to be the focus of the election as they financially benefit from having the fuel recycling facilities there.

-Sahara, who opposes nuclear power generation, criticized Mimura for promoting the central government’s nuclear power policy, but could not gain broad support from voters.
+Sahara, who opposes nuclear power generation, criticized Mimura for promoting the central government’s nuclear power policy, but was unable to gain broad support from voters.